theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/advanced-techniques/script-expressions.md

 ### Using Script Expressions as Selection Parameters for Extractions

 Script expressions can be used as selection parameters in Table or DeltaQ extractions.
 They are usually used to determine a dynamic date based on the current date.
-With Table extractions they are used as part of the [WHERE-condition](../table/where-clause).
+With Table extractions they are used as part of the [WHERE Clause](../table/where-clause).

 This scenario supports:
-- script expressions based on .NET.
+- Script expressions based on .NET

 {: .box-note }
-**Note:** Using a WHERE-condition the value must be entered in single quotation marks.<br>
+**Note:** When using a WHERE Clause, the value must be entered in single quotation marks.<br>
 *Syntax:*```[Field_name][Space][Operator][Space]'#[Script-Expression]#'```<br>
 *Example:*```BUDAT >= '#{DateTime.Now.AddDays(-30).ToString("d")}#'```